lastdev/Addons/Overachiever/readme.txt

 EXPLORATION AUTO-TRACKING:

-When enabled, Overachiever automatically switches tracking to the Exploration achievement for your current zone as you travel unless you've completed that achievement or you are tracking the maximum number of achievements and all of them are non-Exploration achievements.
+When enabled, Overachiever automatically starts tracking the Exploration achievement for your current zone as you travel (unless you've completed that achievement).

 Change log